anosikeosifo/anosikeosifo.github.io/_posts/2017-03-19-exploring-es6-promises-1.markdown

 - returning a normal value
 - return a thenable

-If we resolve Q with a normal value, i can pick tis value up via a subsequent then(), as in:
+If we resolve Q with a normal value, we can pick this value up via a subsequent then(), as in:

 {% highlight text %}
 p.then((onResolved, onRejected) => {